magicalpanda/MagicalRecord/README.md

 # Installation

-- In your XCode Project, add all the .h and .m files from the Source folder into your project.
+1. In your XCode Project, add all the .h and .m files from the Source folder into your project.
-- Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
+2. Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
-- Start writing code! ...
+3. Start writing code! ...
 There is no step 3!

 # ARC Support

-As of tag 1.5, ARC is supported.
-I am not aware of any way to provide a backward compatible solution and still maintain only 1 codebase, so MagicalRecord will be ARC compliant from here on in.
+MagicalRecord will not directly support ARC at this time.
+However, MagicalRecord will work with ARC enabled, by adding the *-fno-objc-arc* flag to the following files:

+* NSManagedObjectContext+MagicalRecord.m
+* NSManagedObject+MagicalDataImport.m
+* MagicalRecordHelpers.m

 # Usage

 ## Setting up the Core Data Stack

 To get started, first, import the header file *CoreData+MagicalRecord.h* in your project's pch file.
 This will allow a global include of all the required headers.
-Next, somewhere in your app's startup, say in the applicationDidFinishLaunching:(UIApplication *) withOptions:(NSDictionary *) method, use one of the following setup calls with the MagicalRecordHelpers class:
+Next, somewhere in your app delegate, in either the applicationDidFinishLaunching:(UIApplication *) withOptions:(NSDictionary *) method, or awakeFromNib, use **one** of the following setup calls with the MagicalRecordHelpers class:

 	+ (void) setupCoreDataStack;
 	+ (void) setupAutoMigratingDefaultCoreDataStack;
 	+ (void) setupCoreDataStackWithInMemoryStore;
 	+ (void) setupCoreDataStackWithStoreNamed:(NSString *)storeName;
 	+ (void) setupCoreDataStackWithAutoMigratingSqliteStoreNamed:(NSString *)storeName;

- - or -

-Simply start creating, fetching and updating objects.
-A default stack will be created for you automatically if one does not already exist.
-It's magical :)
+Each call instantiates one of each piece of the Core Data stack, and provides getter and setter methods for these instances.
+These well known instances to MagicalRecord, and are recognized as "defaults".

 And, before your app exits, you can use the clean up method: